lwanger/cooked_input/README.rst

 Tutorial
 --------

-The best way to get started is to read the tutorial at: http://cooked-input.readthedocs.io/en/latest/tutorial.html
+The best way to get started is to read the quick start at: http://cooked-input.readthedocs.io/en/latest/quick_start.html

+After that, more advanced usage can be learned from the tutorial at: http://cooked-input.readthedocs.io/en/latest/tutorial.html